BerriAI/litellm/docs/my-website/docs/completion/stream.md

 We've implemented an `__anext__()` function in the streaming object returned.
 This enables async iteration over the streaming object.

 ### Usage
 Here's an example of using it with openai.
-But this
 ```python
 from litellm import completion
 import asyncio, os, traceback, time